frederic-perez/AmE-dictionary/data/dictionary.md

 __admin__ _I was doing just admin stuff._
 __admit defeat__ _idiom_ To yield to the opposition or accept that one is wrong in some pursuit.
 __admixture__ _n_ :two::hammer:
-__admonition__ _n_ :seven: Bringing a skateboard to school is a great way to get an admonition from a teacher not to ride it down the halls.
+__admonition__ _n_ :eight: Bringing a skateboard to school is a great way to get an admonition from a teacher not to ride it down the halls.
 An admonition is advice with a hint of scolding, a warning not to do something.
 __adoring__
 __adorn__ _v_ _The pictures adorn the innards of each chapter._
 __adroit__